GAPS-Collab/gaps-online-software/INSTALL.md

 API

 Everything can be built with cmake, sssuming g++ as well as a rust toolchain is installed.
-BUilding the RB component for liftof also requires docker and cross, since we need to cross-compile that for ARM32. _Typically, it will not be necessary to rebuild that_
+Building the RB component for liftof also requires docker and cross, since we need to cross-compile that for ARM32. _Typically, it will not be necessary to rebuild that_

 ## Detailed instructions

+* clone the repository with submodules `git clone --recurse-submodules <repository>`
 * create a `build` directory wherever you like, for now we assume `gaps-online-software/build`
 * cd `build`
 * `cmake ../` (or the path to te `gaps-online-software` src repository ceckout.